datacarpentry/semester-biology/materials/ggplot.md

 * You can see that the total height of the bars stayed the same
 * That's because ggplot has just colored the pieces of each bar that correspond to each treatment
-* It does this because the default `position` for `geom_histogram` is `"stacked"`, which stacks the bars on top of one another and therefore makes a stacked histogram.
+* It does this because the default `position` for `geom_histogram` is `"stack"`, which stacks the bars on top of one another and therefore makes a stacked histogram.
 * If we want separate overlapping histograms then we need to change the position

 ```r